timofeysie/sparrow/README.md

-# Passer
+# Sparrow

-*Passer is a genus of sparrows, also known as the true sparrows.*
+*A Passer is a genus of sparrows, also known as the true sparrows.*

 ## Workflow